-The City shall conduct a review of local permit processing procedures and identify ways to further streamline the development review process, including establishing a non-discretionary process to approve housing for qualifying developments based on size, type, affordability level, and location.
+The City shall conduct a review of local entitlement and permit processing procedures and identify ways to further streamline the development review process, including establishing a non-discretionary process to approve housing for qualifying developments based on size, type, affordability level, and location.
 The City will also amend the Development Code to remove appeal provisions for Development Permits or convert certain housing application types to ministerial if the project is consistent with the objective General Plan, zoning, subdivision, and design standards and criteria.
+Finally, the City will continue its commitment to providing navigation and concierge services to assist applicants with entitlement and permit processing for affordable housing projects.
 [Source: New, Recommendation from One Fresno Housing Strategy]

-Responsibility Planning & Development Department Funding Source General Fund Timeframe Develop an SB 330 preliminary application form and SB 35 streamlined approval process by July 2025.

-Review local permitting procedures by December 2025 and make further modifications within 6 months to streamline development of housing throughout the city.
+Responsibility Planning & Development Department, with support from other development services departments Funding Source General Fund Timeframe Develop an SB 330 preliminary application form and SB 35 streamlined approval process by July 2025.
+Review local entitlement and permitting procedures by December 2025 and make further modifications within 6 months to streamline development of housing throughout the city.
 Objective Shorten average entitlement processing times